-Get a taste of the 'good life' this summer by heading to a local farm and picking your own fruit and veg.
+Get a taste of the 'good life' this summer by heading to a local farm, picking your own fruit and veg or meeting the animals.

-It's not just strawberries up for grabs, everything from courgettes to cherries to wild flowers to herbs can be found at pick-your-own farms up and down the country - with some farms having up to 40 pickings on offer.
+It's not just strawberries up for grabs, everything from courgettes to cherries, wild flowers to herbs, can be found at pick-your-own farms up and down the country - with some farms having up to 40 pickings on offer.

 Pickyourownfarms.org.uk provides a list of farms across England, Wales and Northern Ireland with a region-by-region list of farms.
 Or you can enter your postcode at localsfoods.org.uk - for a list of your closest PYO farms and local food markets.
 Here's a few we've cherry-picked ourselves: